MiladNz/firstProject/README.md

 # firstProject
- ** Simple Blog
- first experience of creating a website with Html, Css and Js.
+ first experience of creating a Simple website with Html, Css and Js.